ammortal-inc/of-project-template/README.md

 # OpenFrameworks Project Template

 This repository sets forth a template that allows versioning of OpenFrameworks and its Addons.
-It has been used by [Local Projects](https://localprojects.com/) across many museum exhibits.